briannemcgrath/WSAA-coursework/project/README.md

 1. **CRUD Operations:** Users can add new games, view details in a dedicated card view, update game metadata(title, platform, genre, play status, descriptions, and ratings), and delete entries when they're no longer relevant.
 2. **Search & Filter:** The catalogue page offers drop-down filters for platform, genre, and play status, allowing quick narrowing of large libraries to find exactly the games you want to play or revisit.
 3. **Star Rating System:** Beyond simple numerical scores, games can be rated via an intutitive 1-5 Star widget, visually reflecting enjoyment levels.
-4. **Quick Access Wdigets:** Homepage widgets like "All Games", "By Genre", and "Wishlist" provide one-click access to key views, encouraging exploration and discovery.
+4. **Quick Access Widgets:** Homepage widgets like "All Games", "By Genre", and "Wishlist" provide one-click access to key views, encouraging exploration and discovery.
+5. **Analytics Dashboard:** Users can take a look at some stats on their games in the catalogue - Doughnut Chart (Games by Status) and Bar Chart (Most Popular Genre).
+6. **Daily Tips & Random Picks:** Rotating gamer tips each visit and a "Surprise Me" button at the bottom of the homepage pulls from the wishlist to spark that next session.

 ## Vision & Roadmap:
 - **Personalised Profiles** Future support for user authentication will enable multiple gamers on one instance to maintain private libraries.
 - **Community Features** Plans for game reviews, comments, and social sharing so players can recommend titles to friends.
 - **Data Integration** Potential integration with external APIs (e.g., IGDB, RAWG) to automatically fetch cover art, release dates, and genre tags.
-- **Analytics Dashboard** Visual charts and progress trackers to monitor play time, completion rates, and wish-list growth over time.
+- **Deeper Analytics** Progress trackers to monitor play time, and wish-list growth over time.
+- **Database Integration:** Migrate from SQLite to a managed PostgreSQL (or MySQL) add-on to avoid issues with database "resetting" when redeployed on Render.
+Or alternatively use the paid service on Render to allow changes to be saved on redeploy.

 Cosy Console aims to be more than just a database: it's a cosy corner of the internet where gamers can unwind, organise, and celebrate their passion for games - all in one place.